Fang-Robotics-ACC/fang-robotics-mcb/README.md

 a sense of what's there.**
 - [aruw-edu](https://gitlab.com/aruw/controls/aruw-edu): a hands-on tutorial
   for building robot code with Taproot
-- [aruw-mcb](https://gitlab.com/aruw/controls/aruw-mcb), ARUW's full robot code
-  project available for reference DO NOT USE, UW devs told us not to.
-It is not organized for ease of understanding.
-Check below for their recommendations for understanding taproot syntax/organization.
 - The [generated API documentation for Taproot](https://aruw.gitlab.io/controls/taproot/)
 - The [modm website](https://modm.io/) and associated documentation

 **Other Taproot syntax references**

-Note: Do not refer to these completely for code architecture/conventions, only for taproot.
+Note: Do not refer to these completely for code architecture/conventions in our codebase, only for taproot syntax reference.
 We love these teams, they are our friends, we do not have any beef nor desire to start beef with criticizing codes.
 Nevertheless, we have our style, they have theirs.
 We have chosen code architecture with flexbility and modularity (isolating performance hacks only when needed) in mind as we intend